zaidmcs/ai-pr-reviewer/README.md

 - No comment on PR: check Actions logs for the “AI PR Review” workflow; ensure `GROQ_API_KEY` is set
 - `@ai-reviewer` not responding: verify the comment workflow ran and that you commented on a PR (not an issue)
 - Rate limits: if the AI call is skipped, static checks still run and post a comment
+- curl 429 on install: use the CDN command above or the GitHub CLI fallback

 ## 🔐 Privacy & Security
 - No GitHub App required; runs entirely in your repository’s Actions